Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 <h2>Key Features of StringBuilder</h2>
 Mutable: Unlike String, StringBuilder objects can be modified after they are created.
 Efficient: More efficient for concatenating multiple strings compared to String due to reduced overhead from creating new objects.
 Not Thread-Safe: Methods in StringBuilder are not synchronized, meaning they are not thread-safe.
-Use StringBuffer if thread safety is required.
+Use StringBuffer if thread safety is required.<br>
-Common Methods in StringBuilder append(): Adds a string representation of any data type to the current sequence. insert(): Inserts a string at the specified index. replace(): Replaces characters in a substring with another string. delete(): Removes characters from the sequence. reverse(): Reverses the sequence. toString(): Converts the sequence to a String object.
+Common Methods in StringBuilder<br>
+append(): Adds a string representation of any data type to the current sequence.<br>
+insert(): Inserts a string at the specified index.<br>
+replace(): Replaces characters in a substring with another string.<br>
+delete(): Removes characters from the sequence.<br>
+reverse(): Reverses the sequence.<br>
+toString(): Converts the sequence to a String object.<br>
-Not thread safe
+Not thread safe <br>
-Not synchronised
+Not synchronised <br>
 Faster

 <h2>what isStringBuffer</h2>
 StringBuffer is a class used for creating and manipulating sequences of characters.
 Like StringBuilder, StringBuffer is mutable, meaning its content can be modified after creation.
 However, StringBuffer is synchronized, making it thread-safe for use in concurrent programming environments.
 <h2>Key Features of StringBuffer</h2>
-Mutable: StringBuffer objects can be modified after they are created, unlike String.
+Mutable: StringBuffer objects can be modified after they are created, unlike String.<br>
-Thread-Safe: Methods in StringBuffer are synchronized, ensuring that it is safe to use in multi-threaded environments.
+Thread-Safe: Methods in StringBuffer are synchronized, ensuring that it is safe to use in multi-threaded environments.<br>
-Efficiency: More efficient for concatenating multiple strings compared to String due to reduced overhead from creating new objects.
+Efficiency: More efficient for concatenating multiple strings compared to String due to reduced overhead from creating new objects.<br>
-Common Methods in StringBuffer append(): Adds a string representation of any data type to the current sequence. insert(): Inserts a string at the specified index. replace(): Replaces characters in a substring with another string. delete(): Removes characters from the sequence. reverse(): Reverses the sequence. toString(): Converts the sequence to a String object.
+Common Methods in StringBuffer append(): Adds a string representation of any data type to the current sequence.<br>
+insert(): Inserts a string at the specified index.<br>
+replace(): Replaces characters in a substring with another string.<br>
+delete(): Removes characters from the sequence.<br>
+reverse(): Reverses the sequence.<br>
+toString(): Converts the sequence to a String object.<br>
-Thread safe
+Thread safe<br>
-Synchronised
-Slower
+Synchronised<br>
+Slower<br>

 <h2>Recursion </h2>
 Recursion is a programming technique where a function calls itself directly or indirectly to solve a problem.
 It's a fundamental concept in computer science and can be a powerful tool for solving problems that exhibit repetitive structures or can be broken down into smaller, similar sub-problems.